timothyjellison/new-homepage/src/pages/posts/a-handful-of-principles.md

 ## Listen to your heart

 This sounds sappy but it's a solid principle for both moral and creative decision making.
 It demands that you seek quiet and open yourself to the anxieties, fears, passions, and dreams that find the courage to speak in that quiet space.
 The hardest thing to do is not rush in with solutions and plans.
 Just be receptive.
 Acknowledge what's in you and accept it for what it is.
-Listen.
-Then get back to work.
+Listen first, then take action.